OLA - Children's Rights in the Public Library

 Libraries have a core responsibility to safeguard and foster free expression and the right to safe and welcoming places and conditions.
 To this end, libraries make available their public spaces and services to individuals and groups without discrimination.

 Libraries have a core responsibility to safeguard and defend privacy in the individual’s pursuit of expressive content.
 To this end, libraries protect the identities and activities of library users except when required by the courts to cede them.

 Furthermore, in accordance with established library policies, procedures and due process, libraries resist efforts to limit the exercise of these responsibilities while recognizing the right of criticism by individuals and groups.

 Library employees, volunteers and employers as well as library governing entities have a core responsibility to uphold the principles of intellectual freedom in the performance of their respective library roles.

-A full list of the SD&G County Library's policies can be found here.
+A full list of the SDG Library's policies can be found here.